alphagov/govuk-developer-docs/source/manual/load-test-email-alert-api.html.md

 review_in: 12 months
 ---

-You may wish to load test email-alert-api to get a realistic idea of how the system performs under high load, or if your're making changes to how emails are processed to ensure your changes have the desired effect.
+You may wish to load test email-alert-api to get a realistic idea of how the system performs under high load, or if you're making changes to how emails are processed to ensure your changes have the desired effect.

 Before you begin, you should post in the #2nd-line channel that you’re about to do some load testing and that as part of that you’ll be disabling puppet runs on Staging for email-alert-api.